Shark (noun) — a shark is a big sea fish with a long body and sharp teeth. It swims very fast and lives in oceans around the world.

 Sharks have been around for more than 400 million years, having survived through mass extinction levels that eradicated innumerable species.
 Their bodies and hunting strategies have changed little, showing nature’s perfect design. -

 Sharks possess the ampullae of Lorenzini, specialized organs that detect tiny electric fields generated by other animals.
-This ability enables them to detect prey that may be hiding under the sand or in dark waters, augmenting their arsenal of skills to act as stealthy hunters in the ocean. -
+This ability enables them to detect prey that may be hiding under the sand or in dark waters. -

 Megalodon, the prehistoric giant shark, boasted teeth longer than a human hand and jaws big enough to crush whales.
-Its majestic size and power made it the deadliest killer of its time.
-Fossil evidence still captivates the minds of scientists studying its supremacy in prehistoric oceans. -
+Its majestic size and power made it the deadliest killer of its time. -

 Some sharks grow teeth nonstop, replacing thousands during their lifetime.
 Some can lose a tooth and replace it in 8 to 10 days, so they are always ready to hunt.
 This very special adaptation runs in their favor in the cutthroat ocean setting. -